Ivan Mitchell

 Ivan Gladstone "Mike" Mitchell (July 9, 1893 — May 8, 1942) was a Canadian professional ice hockey goaltender who played three seasons in the National Hockey League for the Toronto St. Patricks.
-Prior to playing in the NHL Mitchell played the 1914–15 season with the Portland Rosebuds of the PCHA.
-In 1922, Mitchell was injured during the second game of the season and missed the rest of the season.
+Before playing in the NHL, Mitchell played the 1914–15 season with the Portland Rosebuds of the PCHA, and then served with the Canadian forces in World War 1.

+In 1922, Mitchell was injured during the second game of the season and then missed the rest of the season due to illness.
 He is still credited with winning the Stanley Cup that season.

-Military duty
+Military duty and illness

 Between 1915 and 1919 Mitchell was on military duty, fighting with the Canadian forces in World War 1.
-A notice in the Vancouver Daily World on November 19, 1917 claimed Mitchell had succumbed to his wounds in a London hospital, but the information turned out to be inaccurate as he was still alive.
+A notice in the Vancouver Daily World on November 19, 1917, claimed Mitchell had succumbed to his wounds in a London hospital, but the information turned out to be inaccurate as he was still alive.

+Mitchell was living in Hamilton, Ontario at the onset of the 1921–22 season, but was loaned to the Toronto St. Patricks to cover for an injured John Ross Roach.
+Later in the season, in early February, he had become seriously ill and was confined to the General Hospital in Hamilton, suspected of suffering from a tumor of the brain, due to being gassed overseas in World War 1, and was given little hope of survival.
+However, later in February, Mitchell had recovered, being operated on for an abscess on the brain, and was said to be going west to convalesce.

-Mitchell died on May 8, 1942 in his hometown of Winnipeg.
+Mitchell died on May 8, 1942, in his hometown of Winnipeg.